vbaconnet-ledger/developer-portal/_docs/coin/live-common.md

 <i>MyCoin</i> could have also specific operation types, if you need to add a type that is not yet implemented, add them in `src/types/operation.ts`.
 You will later need to implement some specific code for the Ledger Live Desktop and Mobile to display them correctly.

-It will be ask to add an svg for the icon of your type and a label to be translated, you can check for "OPT_IN" operation in Algorand.
+You will be asked to add an svg for the icon of your type and a label to be translated, you can check for "OPT_IN" operation in Algorand.

 In LLD :